-(Frint First and La , by signing below, attest to the following: urse syllabus for ATEP 300 in its entirety, and I understand the policients syllabus serves as a binding contract for ATEP 300 between me and the estanding of the due dates for assignments and examinations, and I accept 1 lure to submit assignments by the dates assigned will result in no point I understand the ins tructor reserves the right to alter the provided schedules as necessary and ne assignments and examination dates for the most current version of the I accept responsibi Blackboard; it is my lity for reading announcements that are sent to me via e-mail throug responsibility to access my Blackboard e-mail for messages, or forwar per the directions provided in the syllabus.
-(S gnature) (Date) (Studer nt Copy: This copy should remain attached to your syllabus) Student Acknowledgement of Syllabus I,(Print First and La I have read the coucontained therein.
-The Student Acknowledgement of Syllabus I,(Print First and La I have read the coucontained therein.
+, by signing below, attest to the following: urse syllabus for ATEP 300 in its entirety, and I understand the policinal of this syllabus serves as a binding contract for ATEP 300 between me and the erstanding of the due dates for assignments and examinations, and I acce I am aware that fa ilure to submit assignments by the dates assigned will result in no point will not be accepted. structor reserves the right to alter the provided schedules as necessary and the assignments and examination dates for the most current version of the I accept responsib Blackboard; it is my ility for reading announcements that are sent to me via e-mail through the responsibility to access my Blackboard e-mail for messages, or forwards per the directions provided in the syllabus.
+Signature) (Date) (Stude nt Copy: This copy should remain attached to your syllabus) Student Acknowledgement of Syllabus I,(Print First and Late and Late and Late and the contained therein.
+T Student Acknowledgement of Syllabus I,(Print First and Law I have read the contained therein.
+To instructor.
+I have a clear under the contained the contain Student Acknowledgement of Syllabus I,(Print First and Lawarded as late world with a contained therein.
+The contained therein.
+The contained therein.
+The contained therein is a contained the containe Student Acknowledgement of Syllabus I,(Print First and Late and Late are read the contained therein.
 The instructor.
-Student Acknowledgement of Syllabus I,(Print First and La I have read the corcontained therein.
+I have a clear underesponsibility for the an aware that far awarded as late work and responsible for the am responsible for the amount of the Student Acknowledgement of Syllabus I,(Print First and Law and the contained therein.
 The instructor.
-I have a clear underesponsibility for the I am aware that fair Student Acknowledgement of Syllabus , by signing below, attest to the following: arse syllabus for ATEP 300 in its entirety, and I understand the policies syllabus serves as a binding contract for ATEP 300 between me and the estanding of the due dates for assignments and examinations, and I accept material.
-Bure to submit assignments by the dates assigned will result in no point I,(Print First and La I have read the concontained therein.
-The instructor.
-I have a clear underesponsibility for the I am aware that fair awarded as late work I understand the instant responsible for the instant concording the instant conco Student Acknowledgement of Syllabus , by signing below, attest to the following: arse syllabus for ATEP 300 in its entirety, and I understand the policies syllabus serves as a binding contract for ATEP 300 between me and the estanding of the due dates for assignments and examinations, and I accept material.
-Bure to submit assignments by the dates assigned will result in no point I,(Print First and La I have read the corcontained therein.
-The instructor.
-I have a clear underesponsibility for the I am aware that fair awarded as late work I understand the instant responsible for the syllabus schedule.
-I accept responsibility Blackboard; it is my Student Acknowledgement of Syllabus
+I have a clear underesponsibility for the I am aware that far awarded as late work I understand the information am responsible for syllabus schedule.
+I accept responsible Blackboard; it is my Student Acknowledgement of Syllabus